paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...tell export which directory to go and look for Python files (just as an aside, using the `:code.priv_dir()` was a TIL for me: it returns the path to your project's `priv` directory)...
+...tell export which directory to go and look for Python files, which in this case is the project's `priv` directory...

 ---